 A concussion is a type of traumatic brain injury that can change the way the brain would normally function.
 They are often very difficult to diagnose as many signs and symptoms don’t immediately appear.
 Another difficulty of concussion diagnosis is that many athletes of all ages and abilities are often times reluctant to admit or address the possibility of a concussion because they want to continue participating in their activity or simply because the symptoms are so subtle that both athlete, coach and parent are not even aware there is an issue.

 Concussions not only affect athletes, but many concussions occur at home and often go undiagnosed.
 Car accidents, work accidents, falls, and playground accidents are all common causes of a concussion.
 Any blow or impact to the head can be serious.
-The staff at Washington Physical Therapy and Rehabilitation and the ImPACT test can help to assist you in the diagnosis and management of a concussion.
+The staff at Washington Physical Therapy and the ImPACT test can help to assist you in the diagnosis and management of a concussion.

 If you believe you or someone you know may be suffering from a concussion, request a consult from our Kirkland, WA physical therapy practice today.